vasilvv/tls-alps/draft-vvv-tls-alps.md

 ALPS in some of them.

-If the server chooses an ALPN value for which the client has offered ALPS support, the server MAY negotiate ALPS by sending an `application_settings` extension in its EncryptedExtensions message.
-The value of the `extension_data` field in that case SHALL be an opaque blob containing the server settings as specified by the application protocol.
+If the server chooses an ALPN value for which the client has offered ALPS support, the server MAY additionally negotiate ALPS in this connection and determine a server settings value.
+This is an opaque blob as specified by the ALPN protocol.
+If not accepting early data (see {{early-data}}), the server then sends an `application_settings` extension in its EncryptedExtensions message.
+The value of the `extension_data` field in that case SHALL the server settings value.

-If the client receives an EncryptedExtensions message containing an `application_settings` extension from the server, it MUST send an EncryptedExtensions message (see {{encrypted-extensions}}) containing an `application_extensions` extension.
+If the client receives an EncryptedExtensions message containing an `application_settings` extension from the server, it first checks that ALPN was negotiated and that the selected ALPN protocol was one of the ones advertised in ApplicationSettingsSupport.
+If not, it MUST abort the connection with an "illegal_parameter" alert.
+Otherwise, it MUST send an EncryptedExtensions message (see {{encrypted-extensions}}) containing an `application_extensions` extension.
 The value of the `extension_data` in this extension SHALL be an opaque blob containing the client settings as specified by the application protocol.
 A server which negotiates ALPS MUST abort the handshake with a `missing_extension` alert if the client's EncryptedExtensions is missing this extension.

 ## Client Encrypted Extensions {#encrypted-extensions}